Rakhine people: Genetic studies

 It can be difficult to distinguish a Rakhine person from a Bamar person, the predominant ethnic group in Myanmar, based solely on physical appearance, unless the individual is wearing traditional Rakhine clothing or speaking the Rakhine language.

 Genetic analysis of the Rakhine population in Bangladesh based on 17 Y-chromosomal STR loci revealed 157 unique haplotypes with a discrimination capacity of 0.723.
 Phylogenetic studies show that the Rakhine are genetically closer to East Asian populations, particularly Koreans and Japanese, indicating shared ancestral links.
 Although some Rakhines display a notable range of physical appearances, featuring both South Asian and South East Asians.
 On the other hand, the Marma population, who are known to be the descendents of Rakhine people seems to share a high frequency of Indian and a low frequency of East Asian specific maternal haplogroups.
 Genetic studies indicate that the Rakhine population mainly shares certain similarities with East Asian groups, particularly in specific Y-chromosomal markers, though these genetic patterns do not necessarily correlate with all aspects of their physical appearance.
 Despite this diversity, all identify as Rakhine, a community comprising seven ethnic groups.

-Their names are typically in Rakhine and Burmese language having burmese honorifics and also using astrology-based naming system resembling Burmese names.
+Their names are typically in Rakhine and Burmese language having Bamar honorifics and also using astrology-based naming system resembling Burmese names.